welbhen/dio-tqi-bootcamp-java-and-spring-challenge/README.md

 # Project Patterns study with Java and Spring

+## All code was done during a course of the [DIO](https://www.dio.me/) - TQI Fullstack Developer Bootcamp

 Repository with implementations of design patterns explored in the Lab "Exploring Design Patterns in Practice with Java":

 - Singleton